GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Search entries by Payment Date would not yield results

 = 2.9.2.1 on October 26, 2020 =

 * Improved: Plugin license information layout when running Gravity Forms 2.5